-HOW THE FUNDS INVEST: NVIT BLUEPRINTSM FUNDS (cont.)
+HOW THE FUNDS INVEST: NVIT MANAGED SERIES FUNDS (cont.)

-stategies.
+asset class allocation, the Adviser selects the Underlying Funds, and the percentage of the Fund's Core Sleeve assets that will be allocated to each such Underlying Fund. ndividual strategies.
 The Adviser bases this decision on the expected return potential, the anticipated risks and the volatility of each asset class.
-Within each anticipated asset class Nationwide Fund Advisors (the "Adviser") establishes an anticipated allocation among different asset classes appropriate for each Fund's risk profile and individual allocation, the Adviser selects the Underlying Funds, and the percentage of the Fund's assets that will be allocated to each such Underlying Fund.
+Within each anticipated Nationwide Fund Advisors (the "Adviser") establishes an anticipated allocation among different asset classes appropriate for each Fund's Core Sleeve risk profile and

-due to market value fluctuations or other factors, actual allocations may vary over time.
-In addition, the asset class allocations themselves may change over time in order The table below shows the approximate allocations for each Fund, stated as a percentage of the Fund's net assets as of the effective date of this Prospectus.
-However, for each Fund to meet its respective objective or as economic and/or market conditions warrant.
+The table below shows the approximate allocations for each Fund's Core Sleeve, stated as a percentage of the Core Sleeve's net assets as of the effective date of this Prospectus.
+However, due to market value fluctuations or other factors, actual allocations may vary over time.
+In addition, the asset class allocations themselves may change over time in order for each Core Sleeve to meet its Fund's respective objective or as economic and/or market conditions warrant.

 in response to short-term market conditions.
 The Adviser reserves the right to add or delete asset classes or to change the allocations at any time and without notice.
-The Investors should be aware that the Adviser applies a long-term investment horizon with respect to each Fund, and therefore, allocation changes are not likely to be made Funds may also invest in other mutual funds or ETFs not identified in the Appendix, including unaffiliated mutual funds or ETFs that are chosen either to complement or replace the Underlying Funds.
+The nvestors should be aware that the Adviser applies a long-term investment horizon with respect to each Fund, and therefore, allocation changes are not likely to be made Appendix contains information about the affiliated Underlying Funds in which the Funds may invest as of the date of this Prospectus.
+The Funds also may invest in other mutual funds not identified in the Appendix, including unaffiliated mutual funds or ETFs that are chosen either to complement or replace the Underlying Funds.

-Information concerning each Fund's actual allocations to Underlying Funds will be available in each Fund's semiannual and annual report and on the Trust's internet site (nationwide.com/mutualfundsnvit) from time to time.
+nformation concerning each Fund's actual allocations to Underlying Funds will be available in each Fund's Semiannual and Annual Report and on the Trust's internet site (nationwide.com/mutualfundsnvit) from time to time.